hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 	- If authentication is available for this card number, the response then provides the URL of the *ACS* where the cardholder can be authenticated.
 If the payment is on a hosted payment page, the redirection to the *ACS* will be done automatically.
 	- If authentication is not available, the HiPay server then receives a *Cardholder Not Enrolled* or *Authentication Not Available* message and proceeds depending on  the`authentication_indicator` value:
-		- `1`: Proceed with a standard transaction processing (skip to step 13).
+		- `1`: Proceeds with a standard transaction processing (skip to step 13).
 		- `2`: The transaction is refused.
 6. The Directory Server forwards the *ACS* response to the MPI.
 7. The MPI sends an Authentication Request message to the cardholder’s browser for routing to the *ACS*.
 8. The cardholder’s browser passes the Authentication Request to the *ACS*.
 9. The *ACS* authenticates the cardholder.
-10. The *ACS* creates, digitally signs, and sends an *Authentication Response* to HiPay via the cardholder’s browser.
+10. The *ACS* creates, digitally signs and sends an *Authentication Response* to HiPay via the cardholder’s browser.
 The *ACS* also sends a transaction record to the Authentication History Server for storage.
 11. The browser routes the Authentication Response back to the MPI.
 12. The MPI validates the digital signature in the response, verifying that it is from a valid participating issuer.
 13. HiPay formats and sends to its acquirer an Authorization Request message, which includes information from the issuer’s Authentication Response — including the CVV and the ECI.
 The acquirer passes the Authorization Request to the card network and the transaction completes through standard processing.